ansys/pyaedt-examples/examples/04-low_frequency/motor/index.rst

          :height: 150px
          :align: center

-      End-to-end examples show how you can use PyMotorCAD.
+      End-to-end examples show how to use PyMotorCAD.

    .. grid-item-card:: Motor
       :padding: 2 2 2 2